ColeStrickler/EECS750-FinalProject/README.md

 The GhostRace authors provided a simple POC (https://github.com/vusec/ghostrace), which we extended to utilize all of the forementioned techniques.

 # Build
-All code can be built via the Makefile
+All code can be built via the Makefile.
+Run test.sh to test driver/

 # Source
 There are 4 sections of source code that successively build on top of each other.
 These roughly mirror the order we went about building out this project.